Incognitonomous/Discord-City/README.md

 - replace svg output with html format
   - better hover over shape system, displaying nickname and pfp
   - server name displayed at the top

+# Credit
+big thanks to Greenfoot5, Fishbuilder, Ella and ItsKat for help with both the original project and the new one.